-A number of foods claim to be "sugar-free," but these foods raise blood sugar levels because many of them contain carbohydrates in starches, fats, and even fiber.
+A number of foods claim to be "sugar-free."
+But these foods may still raise blood sugar levels because many contain carbohydrates in the form of starch or fiber.
 Sugar alcohols such as sorbitol and xylitol add sweetness to foods but still may have enough associated carbohydrates to raise blood sugar levels.
-Foods with high levels of carbohydrates are likely to raise blood sugar levels very high, and eventually may cause organ damage over time in people with diabetes.
+Foods with high levels of carbohydrates are likely to raise blood sugar levels very high, and eventually high blood sugar levels may cause organ damage over time in people with diabetes.

-Foods high in fat can cause blood sugar to stay higher for longer periods of time.
+Foods high in fat can cause your blood sugar to stay higher for longer.
 Pizza, French fries, and most fried foods are high in carbohydrates and fat.
-It's a good idea to check your blood sugar about two hours after you eat such foods to see how your blood sugar levels are affected.
+So are many Chinese food favorites like egg rolls and the breaded chicken found in sweet and sour chicken.
+It's a good idea to monitor your blood sugar about two hours after you eat such foods to see how your blood sugar levels are affected.

-Dehydration can elevate your blood sugar so it is wise to stay well hydrated.
-If you are sick, diarrhea and vomiting for more than two hours, or illness longer than a few days may alter your blood sugar.
+Dehydration can elevate your blood sugar so it is wise to stay well-hydrated.
+If you are sick, have diarrhea and vomiting for more than two hours, or a prolonged illness lasting more than a few days, the illness may alter your blood sugar.
 Moreover, blood sugar rises as your body tries to fight any type of illness.
 Medications such as antibiotics and decongestants may alter your blood sugar.
 Check your blood sugar levels during these intermittent special situations so you can help determine how your body will react to these illnesses and treatments.

-Stress may cause your body to release hormones that can cause rises in your blood sugar.
-Although this is more common in people with type 2 diabetes, practice relaxation techniques with deep breathing and exercise, if possible, to reduce stress.
+Stress may cause your body to release hormones that can make your blood sugar rise.
+This is more common in people with type 2 diabetes.
+Practice relaxation techniques with deep breathing and exercise, if you can, to reduce stress.

 Are bagels better than bread?
-The answer is that bagels are better at increasing sugar levels in the blood than bread because bagels are packed with carbohydrates and calories.
-If you've just got to have a bagel, choose a mini bagel.
-Alternatively, you may be able to find healthy alternatives by discussing your diet preferences with a health care professional or dietician.
+Well, bagels are better at increasing sugar levels in the blood than bread because bagels are packed with carbohydrates and calories.
+If you've just got to have a bagel, choose a mini bagel, or a thin bagel.
+If you love your morning bagel, try and find healthy alternatives by discussing your diet preferences with a health care professional or dietician.

-Although the main design for sports drinks is to help individuals replenish fluids quickly, many of them contain large amounts of sugar.
-For moderate workouts of less than an hour, plain water should do to replenish your fluids.
-For more intense workouts, a sports drink may be appropriate, but people with diabetes should check with their doctor to see which particular sports drinks would be best for them to use.
+Although the main design for sports drinks is to help individuals replenish fluids quickly, many of them contain lots of sugar.
+For moderate workouts of less than an hour, plain water should replenish your fluids.
+For more intense workouts, a sports drink may be appropriate, but people with diabetes should check with their doctor to see which sports drinks is best for them.

-Although fruit is a healthy choice for most individuals, people with diabetes should be aware dried fruits contain a large amount of carbohydrates in a small serving size.
+Although fruit is a healthy choice for most of us, people with diabetes should be aware dried fruits contain a large amount of carbohydrates in a small serving size.
 For example, two tablespoons of dried raisins, cranberries, or cherries have the same amount of carbohydrates as a small piece of fresh fruit.
-Three dried dates contain 15 g of carbohydrates so eating a handful or two of dried fruits may cause high spikes in blood glucose levels in many individuals.
+Three dried dates contain 15 g of carbohydrates so eating a handful or two of dried fruits may cause high spikes in blood glucose levels in many people.

 Steroids, commonly used to treat rashes, arthritis, asthma, and other medical conditions, can cause blood sugar levels to rise.
-Corticosteroids such as prednisone may trigger the development of diabetes in otherwise healthy individuals.
+Corticosteroids such as prednisone may trigger the development of diabetes in people with a tendency toward diabetes.
 Diuretics (water pills) may raise blood sugar levels, while antidepressants may either raise or lower them.
 If you need to take these medications and have diabetes, carefully monitor your blood glucose levels to see how these medications affect you.

 Estrogen in birth control pills can affect the way a person with diabetes may respond to insulin.
 The American Diabetes Association (ADA) advises women with diabetes to use a birth control pill containing norgestimate and a synthetic estrogen.
-The ADA also suggests birth control injections and implants are safe for women with diabetes, but suggest they still have some effects on blood sugars levels.
+The ADA also says birth control injections and implants are safe for women with diabetes, but suggests they still have some effect on blood sugars.
 If women elect to use these birth control methods, they should monitor their blood sugar levels, especially for several weeks when these agents are first administered.
 Women with diabetes should discuss their birth control options with their doctor.